Bux42/fdf-3D-42-du-futur/README.md

 make

-./fdf3D file ./maps/square.f3f 30

-Usage: ./fdf3D file [map_path] [3D array size]
+Usage: ./fdf3D [map_path] [3D array size]

+Example: ./fdf3D ./maps/square.f3f 30

+Controls:

-Controls: arrow keys & mouse wheel to rotate, '+' and '-' for the zoom
+	arrow keys to rotate

+	'+' and '-' for the zoom
-Map Editor: space to define cursor pos as starting point.
-Numpad to move cursor through X Y and Z position. 's' to add new line to the list. 'p' to print the content of the list as file input. backspace to hide the cursor and line.
-Delete to remove everything.

-Map file creation:
+	'/' and '*' for shaking effect

+	suppr to delete drawn lines from the end to the beginning

+	space to set current cursor position as the start of a new line

+	'6' and '4' to move cursor in Z axis

+	'5' and '2' to move cursor in X axis

+	'1' and '3' to move cursor in Y axis

+	's' to save current line drawn with cursor

+	delete to hide current line drawn with cursor

 [x,y,z]=>[x,y,z][x,y,z]